CiscoCXSecurity/udpy_proto_scanner/README.md

 # UDP Protocol Scanner

 A tool for identifying UDP services running on remote hosts.
-This tool may be of use to those performing security testing - e.g. during penetration testing, vulnerability assessment or while pivoting.
+This tool may be of use to those performing security testing - e.g. during penetration testing, vulnerability assessments or while pivoting.

 This is python version of https://github.com/CiscoCXSecurity/udp-proto-scanner (which is written in Perl).